CMIDatabase Guide

 Section titled “What It Does”CMIDatabase is an internal key/value store for server custom aliases, event commands, interactive commands, quests, parkour, adventure logic, and other automation where server usermeta is not enough.

-How Players Use It
+How Testers Use It

-Section titled “Things You Can Do”- Store global flags such as event state, quest state, or server automation switches.
+- Store global flags such as event state, quest state, or server automation switches.

 - Store player-scoped progress by player name without requiring the player to be online.